The "No Fillers" Secret

 When needed, Houston Enzymes uses a tiny amount of medium chain triglyceride oil (MCT oil) derived from palm kernel.
 The amount of MCT is approximately 1 milligram per capsule.

-In some of our products, teh MCT oil is combined with cellulose (from spruce tree bark).
+In some of our products, the MCT oil is combined with cellulose (from spruce or pine tree bark).
 Cellulose is inert, not digestible, but gives a "cleaner" look to the capsule contents (whitish vs. brown color).
 Cellulose won't dissolve in water, so you may see it as sediment if put in liquids.
 The enzymes themselves readily dissolve, however.

 Another reason to use fillers is to achieve consistent capsule weights, so dosing is consistent from capsule to capsule.